- Game Parts & Supplies

 Several bridge rectifiers are used on the power/driver board in WPC games- some of which may cause a game to reset if the bridge is failing.
 The bridge that is most commonly blamed for resets is BR2- used for the 5vdc regulator circuit on the power board.
 When this (or any) bridge starts to fail, it can cause a drop in voltage and under the right conditions, can cause a game to reset due to low voltage in the circuit.

 Bridge BR2 is located at the top of the board- near the right side- and is one of two bridges mounted under a large aluminum heat sink.
-BR2 can be replaced if you have the proper skills and tools to do so (see our Electronic Parts page for replacement bridges and capacitors).
+BR2 can be replaced if you have the proper skills and tools to do so.
+Click here for a replacement BR2 rectifier.

 When replacing BR2, it is strongly recommended that the associated filter capacitor C5 is replaced along with the bridge.
 This is the capacitor that is tied directly to the + (positive) and - (negative) leads of the BR2 bridge rectifier.
-We carry a heavy-duty replacement capacitor (better than original part) on our Electronic Parts page.
+We carry a heavy-duty replacement capacitor (better than original part).
+Click here for info.

 It is also strongly recommended that 2 jumper wires are installed on the back of the board, running from the + and - leads of BR2, to the corresponding + and - leads of the C5 filter capacitor.
 The reason for this is that during replacement of BR2 it is easy to accidentally remove the "plate-through" holes around the legs of BR2 that carry electricity from the back to the front side of the board.
 Even if the plate-through holes are left undamaged, it is difficult to get solder to flow through the holes and make good contact with the front side of the circuit board, so installing jumper wires between the bridge and capacitor will ensure a good solid connection.
 Use #16 or #18 guage wire for best connection.
 A lot of repair persons make the mistake of leaving these out and find that even after replacing BR2 and C5 (with good new parts), the game still resets.
 Make sure the connections are good with use of the jumper wires to avoid this pitfall.